Updated: Nov 25, 2021

 My first owner is caring and loves intensely.
 My second owner is a picture of hope, optimism and extreme devotion to her family.
 They understand the importance of life and the significance of one question answered with your driver’s license.
 Consider answering, “Yes”.
 Hips can be healed.
 Eyes can see.
 Hearts can make music.
 Kidneys can filter out the distress of life with the happiness of love.
 Lungs can breathe in and breathe out.

-Develop a hopeful perspective.
+Develop a hopeful perspective - one of gratitude.
 My current owner believes in healthy kidneys and hopeful hips.
 Look at a field of dandelions.
 Don’t see weeds.
 See wishes!

 (This blog is dedicated to the selfless choice of organ donation.)